| Metric | This Period | Prior Period | YoY |

 ※ Source: Company compilation

-This report is an earnings analysis document automatically generated by AI analyzing XBRL financial statement data.
-It does not constitute a recommendation to invest in any particular security.
-Industry benchmarks are reference information compiled by the Company based on public financial statement data.
-Investment decisions are your own responsibility; consult a professional advisor as appropriate before acting.
+This report is an AI-generated earnings analysis document created by analyzing XBRL financial statement data.
+It does not constitute a recommendation to invest in any specific security.
+Industry benchmarks are reference information compiled by the company from public financial statements.
+Investment decisions are your own responsibility; consult a professional advisor as needed.